adwait1-g/adwait1-g.github.io/_posts/REBESeries/2019-11-10-understanding-the-loader-part1-how-does-an-executable-get-loaded-to-memory.md

 We came across some interesting data structures like ```struct link_map```, **Auxillary vector**, ```struct filebuf```, ```struct loadcmd``` etc., and all functions revolve around these data structures.

 We have some idea about **loading** of necessary objects.
 But we have not yet explored how a library function can be called from a user program.
 We don't know how exactly **dynamic linking** works.

+We also saw don't know how exactly the OS loads the helper program, stack, vvar etc., before transferring control the it.

 So we have a lot to explore.
 We'll take up all the above topics in future posts.